 In delivering this course, Aerospace Concepts brings together a diverse range of subject matter experts each deep real-world experience in satellite design.
 Leading the course delivery is Mr John Carsten, Director of Space Systems at Schafer Corporation in the US.
 John previously held the position of Senior Program Manager of Aerospace Concepts prior to joining Schafer Corporation and we are pleased to have him back to deliver this course and grow the relationship with Schafer.
 Other guests lecturers include Roger Franzen, Technical Program Manager from Australian National University; Dr Matthew Tetlow, Systems Engineer from Aerospace Concepts & Gary Hale, Cybersecurity and Satellite Systems Leader of Cisco Systems.

 The Space Systems Design course will be run twice per year, intensive Mode each July and in Distance Mode during second semester.
-Interested students are able to enrol in the course over July-October 2013 through UNSW.
+Interested students are able to enroll in the course over July-October 2013 through UNSW.